qbitroot/otc-noirhack/README.md

 pSymm -- private & symmetric OTC derivatives trading project.
 The idea is to allow two parties trade any asset in a trustless, permissionless, decentralized way.
 The high-level architecture of the platform:

-- pSymm: Aztec.nr L2 contract integrating TokenPortal.nr and SettleMaker.sol for both happy and disputed trading sessions.
+- pSymm: Aztec Noir L2 contract integrating TokenPortal.nr and SettleMaker.sol for both happy and disputed trading sessions.
+- Offchain infra: web UI utilizing MetaMask and Aztec PXE.
 - SettleMaker: a dispute resolution contract.
 Uses validators, staking, slashing mechanism for voting on disputed trading sessions.
 To dispute a session, parties must reveal their trading activity.

-- Offchain infra: web UI utilizing MetaMask and Aztec PXE.
+This project will be part of [Symmio](https://www.symm.io/), bringing Aztec privacy to the existing platform.

 The high-level flow is like this: